-If you have medical bills or credit card debt piling up, your financial problems may seem insurmountable.
+If you have medical bills, credit card debt, payday loans, garnishments, repossessions or foreclosures, your financial problems may seem insurmountable.
 You may be wondering how you can come back from your current financial situation.
 Our bankruptcy attorneys can guide you through the process of filing for Chapter 7 bankruptcy and help you get a fresh financial start.

 Filing for bankruptcy isn’t easy.
 At Reynolds and Gold Law, our attorneys can help you protect your assets and advise you on the best course of action.
-During your initial consultation, which is free of charge, our bankruptcy lawyers will help you analyze all of your options, so you can determine if filing for Chapter 7 bankruptcy is right for you.
+During your initial consultation, which is free of charge, our bankruptcy attorneys will help you analyze all of your options, so you can determine if filing for Chapter 7 bankruptcy is right for you.

 Experienced Bankruptcy Attorneys

 Reynolds and Gold Law is ready to help you.
-For almost 30 years, our bankruptcy attorneys have helped people diminish their debt.
-We’ve filed an immense number of Chapter 7 cases and helped our clients wipe away thousands of dollars in debt.
+For over 30+ years, our bankruptcy attorneys have helped people with their debt and provided a fresh start.